Siddarthloni14/9th/README.md

-# 9thDevelop a Program in C for the following operationson Singly Circular Linked List
-(SCLL) with header nodes
+ldksjflkjdlkjflkdjflkdjfljds# 9thDevelop a Program in C for the following operationson Singly Circular Linked List (SCLL) with header nodes
 a.
 Represent and Evaluate a Polynomial
  P(x,y,z) = 6x2y2z-4yz5+3x3yz+2xy5z-2xyz3